zdharma-continuum/zinit/README.md

 `load` (i.e. `zplugin load myplugin` is sufficient, there's no need for `zplugin load _local/myplugin`).

-If user name will not be `_local`, then Zplugin will create repository also on Github.
+If user name will not be `_local`, then Zplugin will create repository also on Github and setup correct repository origin.

 # Customizing Paths